-ALEXANDER (DREW) KELTON
+DREW KELTON

-Non- Executive Director
+Non-Executive Director

-Appointed: 1 April 20210 Chief Executive Officer: 1 July 2018 to 1 September 2020 (Executive Director: 23 November 2018 to 31 March 2021)
+Appointed: 1 April 2021 (Executive Director from 23 Nov 2018 to 31 Mar 2021)

-Drew is a global business leader and professional board director.
-With over 30 years of experience in the ICT and telecommunications arena, he held senior operational roles in the UK, Europe, India, Australasia and most recently, the US.
+Drew Kelton is a global business leader and professional board director.
+With over 30 years experience in the ICT and telecommunications arena, he held senior operational roles in the UK, Europe, India, Australasia and most recently, the US.
 In addition to executive leadership roles in global organisations, he has also been responsible for startups, M&A transactions and the IPO of one of those businesses.
-Drew would describe himself as a "professional entrepreneur"
+Drew would describe himself as a "professional entrepreneur".